Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Middle Tennessee's games this season have gone over 50 points six of nine times.
+- Middle Tennessee and its opponents have gone over the current 50-point total in six of nine games (66.7%) this season.

-- Old Dominion's games have gone over 50 points in six of 10 chances this season.
+- So far this season, 60% of Old Dominion's games (6/10) have had more combined points than Saturday's total of 50.

 - Saturday's total is 7.5 points lower than the two team's combined 57.5 points per game average.